4 Ways To Measure Sales Targets In Salesforce

 Play Video

 The second chart analyses the pipeline for the month.
-Consequently, both Dave and his manager are clear on the likelihood of hitting the target based on the pipeline deals.
+Consequently, Dave and his manager are clear on the likelihood of hitting the target based on the pipeline deals.
 (Are we sure those deals in Qualification will be complete by the end of the month?).

 The lower section of the screen shows the Opportunities automatically linked to this target record.
 The Target Tracker does this by looking at the Close Date of the Opportunity and the Opportunity Owner.